CaseyReeseKunst/bills-pente/README.md

 Pente has multi-language support, and currently can be used in French, English, or Italian.

-This is a fork of the software package currently mainiained by Debian Games at https://salsa.debian.org/games-team/pente
+This is a fork of the software package currently maintained by Debian Games at https://salsa.debian.org/games-team/pente